Gardening: the latest fitness trend?

 Rake to the rhythm

-Moss grows vigorously in the damp cool conditions of winter and can leave your pathways slippery and your lawn overgrown.
 Forget the aerobics, get your headphones on and rake to the rhythm – it’s a great way to replace your aerobics class.
-Raking the lawn for 30 minutes burns around 120 calories – that’s the same as the calories burned in a half hour of T’ai Chi, volleyball and even horseback riding.
+Raking the lawn for 30 minutes burns around 120 calories – that’s the same as the calories burned in half an hour of tai chi, volleyball and even horseback riding.
 According to Bunny Guinness, landscape architect, journalist and author of the book Garden Your Way to Health and Fitness, raking should use the muscles of the entire upper body including your shoulders, the pectorals across your chest, and your abdominal muscles.

 Flex your muscles by moving your plants

-Spring is a good time to start moving any plants in pots you’ve been keeping in the greenhouse back outdoors and into the sun – at least during the daytime – to get them used to colder temperatures again.
+Autumn is a good time to start moving any plants in pots you’ve been keeping outdoors in the sun back into the greenhouse – at least overnight – to protect them from colder temperatures.
 Say goodbye to the dumbbells and give yourself a workout heaving your pot about instead, just remember to bend at the knees, not the waist.
 Bunny Guinness recommends squatting with your feet apart, grasping the pot with two hands, keeping your back as straight as possible as you rise and drawing strength from your pelvic floor and lower stomach muscles, which should be lifted up and in.

 Replace resistance training with mowing

-Most lawns in spring won’t have grown enough to need machine mowing.
-Instead, use a hand mower, keeping the settings high to avoid cutting the grass too short, and push it round the garden yourself.
-The faster you go, the more calories you’ll burn, and hand mowing typically burns around 165 calories per 30 minutes for a person weighing around nine stone – that’s over 30 calories more than using a power mower.
+To make mowing more of a workout, use a hand mower, keeping the settings high to avoid cutting the grass too short, and push it round the garden yourself.
+The faster you go, the more calories you’ll burn, and hand mowing typically burns around 165 calories per 30 minutes for a person weighing around nine stone (57kg) – that’s over 30 calories more than using a power mower.
 Trimming the edges of your lawns is good for those who want to bend and stretch as well.
 A 2014 survey by the RHS found that double the number of men are happiest in the garden when mowing the lawn compared to women, who preferred planting and weeding.

 Stay limber by pruning